 Durable Medical Equipment (DME): Please see ACA Uniform Glossary.

 EFT: See Electronic Funds Transfer

-Eligibility Requirements: The age, service, and other requirements specified by a plan document as pre-conditions to an employee’s participation.
+Eligibility Requirements: The age, service, and other requirements specified by a plan document or employer as pre-conditions to enrolling in a health plan.

 Emergency medical condition: Please see ACA Uniform Glossary.